cenetp/roomconf-editor/README.md

 # RoomConf Editor

-Produces room configurations in AGraphML format.
+Produces room configurations in the AGraphML format and can be connected to the MetisCBR framework (see http://veisen.de/metiscbr).

+See the editor in action: https://metiscbr.hosting.uni-hildesheim.de/metiscbr-alpha/.

 # Installation

+Install `npm` for your OS and run `npm install` in the application's root directory.

+# Run

+Run `npm run start` to quickstart a development server with the editor.

-Put the contents of the repository on a web server and navigate to the index.html file.
+OR: deploy the contents of the `dist` directory to your web server.

 # AGraphML Visualization